FAQ

 Two options:

-- Pay-as-you-go — pay per image.
-The price depends on the model (
+- Pay-as-you-go — pay per generation.
+For images, the price depends on the model (

 uni-1oruni-1-max), the action type (imagevs.image_edit), and the number of reference images.
-Each extra reference image adds a small increment. - Provisioned Throughput — billed monthly per unit of guaranteed capacity (1 unit = 1 RPM on
+For video (ray-3.2), the price depends on request type, resolution, dynamic range (standard / HDR / HDR+EXR), and duration. - Provisioned Throughput — billed monthly per unit of guaranteed capacity (1 unit = 1 RPM on

 See the Pricing page for current rates.